-When a death occurs in an employee's immediate family (which shall include spouse, parent, stepparent, daughter, son, stepchild, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or grandchild, or any relative permanently residing in the employee's household), regular employees will be eligible for leave up to a maximum of five consecutive calendar days from the date of death.
+When a death occurs in an employee's immediate family (which shall include spouse, parent, daughter, son, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or grandchild, or any relative permanently residing in the employee's household), regular employees will be eligible for leave up to a maximum of five consecutive calendar days from the date of death.
 If any of these days fall on previously scheduled working days, the employee will receive regular pay for their scheduled hours for up to three days.
 Compassionate leave of absence with pay shall not apply when an employee is on an unpaid leave of absence.
-Approval for additional days off, without pay, to travel in conjunction with the bereavement leave days will not be unreasonably withheld.
+In the event the funeral is out of town or out of the country, requests for additional time off without pay shall not be unreasonably denied by the Employer.